Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 Sampled data can be outputted to a file via a save as dialogue.

-## LIA-SR865A
+## LIA-SR865A.vi

-Contents: Labview virtual instrument
+Labview virtual instrument

 ### Instrument: